EmbeddedSystemClass/ARM-Ports/modbus-libopencm3/README.md

 * modbus.c that uses timer polling.

-* modbus-freertos.c that uses a scheduler.
+* modbus-freertos.c that uses the FreeRTOS scheduler.

+FreeMODBUS-1.5.0 is the latest version, now some years old.

 More information is provided at: